Honda Civic Type R: Civic Mugen RR (ABA-FD2)

-In addition to Civic Type R, 300 units of Honda Civic Mugen RR cars available exclusively in Milano Red had also been produced for Japanese market, which reduced weight to 1255 kg using carbon fiber bumpers and aluminum for the hood.
+In addition to the Civic Type R, 300 units of Honda Civic Mugen RR cars available exclusively in Milano Red had also been produced for Japanese market, which reduced weight to 1255 kg using carbon fiber bumpers and aluminum for the hood.
 The engine is rated at 240 PS at 8,000 rpm and 218 Nm torque at 7,000 rpm achieved through Mugen parts such as camshafts, exhaust system and ECU.
-Other exclusive items include Recaro SP-X racing bucket seats and other Mugen items on the interior while special 18 inch Mugen 7-spoke wheels come equipped as standard.
+Other exclusive items include Recaro SP-X racing bucket seats and other Mugen items on the interior while special 18-inch Mugen 7-spoke wheels come equipped as standard.
 It went on sale in Japan on 13 September 2007.

 Mugen also debuted the Civic Type-RR Experimental Spec concept car at the 2008 Tokyo Auto Salon, which featured a 2157 cc K20A engine rated at 260 PS at 8250 rpm and torque of 237 Nm at 6,750 rpm.
 Weight is further reduced using an aluminium hood (4.6 kg), as well as a new titanium exhaust system (7.6 kg).
 The interior was also updated with more carbon fiber parts.
 The car also features Intelligent-Tire Condition Monitoring System (i-TCMS) and Recaro seats.

 The Honda Civic Mugen RR Advanced Concept was debuted at the 2009 Tokyo Auto Salon, based on the face-lifted FD2.
 It has a dry weight of 1095 kg.
 Brake disc size was increased to 340 mm diameter (as compared to 320 mm in Type R/RR).

 Civic Mugen RC (2008)

 A race version called Honda Civic Mugen RC was developed by Mugen for the 2008 Honda Exciting Cup Civic One-Make Race-Civic Series.
-The engine is the stock K20A engine from FD2 Honda Civic Type R. It came in the following models with the following prices:
+The engine is the stock K20A engine from FD2 Honda Civic Type R. It came in the following models: